kedacore/keda-docs/content/docs/2.8/scalers/azure-pipelines.md

 Demand List: KEDA will determine which agents can fulfil the job based on the demands provided.
 The demands are provided as a comma separated list and must be a subset of the actual capabilities of the agent.
 (Note: Agent.Version is ignored)

-Evaluation order is:
+KEDA will use the following evaluation order is:
-1) If neither parent nor demands is set in the ScaledJob is will scale up the ScaledJob to fulfil the job.
+1) If neither parent nor demands are defined in the scaling definition, it will scale the workload to fulfill the job.
-2) If parent is set in the ScaledJob then KEDA will interrogate the job request to determine if the parent is able to fulfil the job.
-If the parent is able to complete the job it scales up the ScaledJob to fulfil it.
+2) If `parent` is set,  KEDA will interrogate the job request to determine if the parent is able to fulfill the job.
+If the parent is able to complete the job it scales the workload to fulfill the request.
-3) Finally, if the demands are set in the ScaledJob then KEDA will determine which agents can fulfil the job based on the demands provided.
+3) Finally, if the demands are set in the scaling definition then KEDA will determine which agents can fulfill the job based on the demands provided.

-> Note: If more than one ScaledJob is able to fulfil the demands of the job then they will both spin up an agent; this is as each ScaledJob is independent of each other.
+> Note: If more than one scaling definition is able to fulfill the demands of the job then they will both spin up an agent.

 #### How it works under the hood